Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 ### Overview

-> The aim of this project is to showcase Safari and Game Reserve destinations to promote tourism back to the areas after the Covid lockdowns.
+> The aim of this project is to showcase Safari and Game Reserve destinations to promote tourism back to the areas after the COVID-19 lock-downs.

 ---